wx-chevalier/Awesome-Lists-and-CheatSheets/Infrastructure/Virtualization/Orchestration/Kubernetes/Kubernetes-OpenSource-Links.md

 * [OpenEBS](https://www.openebs.io/): OpenEBS is an open source storage platform that provides persistent and containerized block storage for DevOps and container environments.

 * [Skaffold #Project#](https://github.com/GoogleCloudPlatform/skaffold): Skaffold is a command line tool that facilitates continuous development for Kubernetes applications.

+* [Kubernetes Helm #Project#](https://github.com/kubernetes/helm): Helm is a tool for managing Kubernetes charts.
+Charts are packages of pre-configured Kubernetes resources.